Description

 Close in Weapon System Market Analysis for Recent Developments

 Raytheon Technologies Corp. shipboard weapons experts will improve computer-controlled and radar-guided Gatling guns that defend Republic of Korea surface warships against anti-ship missiles, manned aircraft, and drones under a $49 million deal.
-Officials from the Naval Sea Systems Command in Washington have requested four MK-15 Close-In Weapon Systems (CIWS) Block 0 to Block 1B Baseline 2 upgrade and conversion systems, as well as related equipment, for Korean warships.
+Officials from the Naval Sea Systems Command in Washington have requested four MK-15 Close-In Weapon Systems market forecast Block 0 to Block 1B Baseline 2 upgrade and conversion systems, as well as related equipment, for Korean warships.
 The 1B model adds a forward-looking infrared sensor for use against helicopters and high-speed surface vessels at sea to the CIWS anti-air warfare capability.
-The GOKDENIZ Close-In Air Defense System, designed by ASELSAN to suit the Navy Command’s close air defense system needs as part of the Presidency of Defense Industries (SSB) project, demonstrated its capabilities during fire tests on a vessel.
+The GOKDENIZ Close-In Air Defense System market growth, designed by ASELSAN to suit the Navy Command’s close air defense system needs as part of the Presidency of Defense Industries (SSB) project, demonstrated its capabilities during fire tests on a vessel.

 The GOKDENIZ CIWS effectively destroyed the target of the high-speed attack approaching the sea in the final step of the tests.
 GOKDENIZ is a crucial close air defense system that serves as the final line of protection for ship platforms against air attacks.
 In addition to the 35 mm barrel gun, the GOKDENIZ system includes search radar, tracking radar, and E/O sensors on the same platform.
 In this manner, the system is able to accomplish all of the duties of target detection, threat prioritization, automatic monitoring, and threat destruction.